CGCL-codes/Argus/README.md

 ## Using Argus
 After building the core module, one can get spark-core_2.11-2.1.0.jar in terget file.
 Replace the same file in RDMA-Spark/jars/ with this file, and one can deploy the system refer to the RDMA-Spark document from [RDMA-Spark Userguide](http://hibd.cse.ohio-state.edu/static/media/rdma-spark/rdma-spark-0.9.5-userguide.pdf).

+## Publications
+If you want to know more detailed information, please refer to this paper:

+Sijie Wu, Hanhua Chen, Yonghui Wang, Hai Jin.
+"Argus: Efficient Job Scheduling in RDMA-assisted Big Data Processing." in Proceedings of 35th IEEE International Parallel &
+Distributed Processing Symposium (IPDPS), 2021.

 ## Authors and Copyright
 Argus is developed in National Engineering Research Center for Big Data Technology and System, Cluster and Grid Computing Lab, Services Computing Technology and System Lab, School of Computer Science and Technology, Huazhong University of Science and Technology, Wuhan, China by Sijie Wu (wsj@hust.edu.cn), Hanhua Chen (chen@hust.edu.cn), Yonghui Wang (yhw@hust.edu.cn), Hai Jin (hjin@hust.edu.cn).